Lab Members

 Autumn Sunderland

-Autumn Sunderland completed her Bachelor’s of Science in Biology from the University of Toledo in 2022.
+Autumn Sunderland completed her Bachelor of Science in biology from the University of Toledo in 2022.
 Throughout her undergraduate degree, she completed research where she studied the effects of heat stress on the MAPK signaling pathway in ovarian cancer cells and studied the LATS and B-TrCP regulation of MLK3 in ovarian cancer cells.
-Ms. Sunderland participated in undergraduate fellowships in 2021 (the NIH NCI CSBC/PS-ON Summer Undergraduate Research Program (SURP)) and 2022 (The University of Texas M.D.
-Anderson Cancer Center CPRIT-CURE Summer Undergraduate Research Program (SURP)).
-Upon completion of her degree, Ms. Sunderland started an RAI position in the lab of Dr. Pauken, where she plans to pursue her interests in cancer research through immunotherapy.
+Ms. Sunderland participated in undergraduate fellowships in 2021 (the NIH NCI CSBC/PS-ON Summer Undergraduate Research Program [SURP[) and 2022 (The University of Texas MD Anderson Cancer Center CPRIT-CURE Summer Undergraduate Research Program [SURP]).
+Upon completion of her degree, Ms. Sunderland started a research assistant position in the Pauken Lab, where she plans to pursue her interests in cancer research through immunotherapy.